SDanS/ssl_api_test/README.md

 * yum install gmp-devel
 * And adding the prerequisites through the php custombuild script.
 * Tons of symlinking /usr/lib64/*.{so,a} to /usr/lib

+### Account setup

+Creating a reseller for backup purposes.
+This should make the domain and user setups transferrable . . . to another directadmin server.
+A similar setup should be considered for any other test components aside from test accounts/domains.
+This will require further thought.
+But we're just exploring right now.
+Nothing is written in stone yet.

+Rsync seems to be the best bet here.

+### GOTCHAS

+Turn off SSL for all of the blesta modules until I can look into service certificates. . .
+It fails quite silently on DirectAdmin.

+* See if there is a way to simply make it more permissive.

 - [ ]   Generate Certs for each domain and subdomain
 - [ ]   Work out authentication scripts.